understanding-astro/understanding-astro-book/preface.md

 We will build many throwaway applications to explore how component islands work in Astro and why they are significant.

-### Chapter 5: The React documentation site clone
+### Chapter 5: Oh My React!
+(The React Documentation Site Clone)

-This project and concept chapter answers the question, what does a real-world Astro application look like?
+In this project and concept chapter, we will explore techniques for handling large amounts of content within an Astro application.
+Additionally, we will examine real-world use cases to provide practical examples.

 This chapter will solidify the previous concepts learned and introduce some new ones while we build out a clone of the React documentation site with production best practices.

 ### Chapter 6: Server-side rendering (SSR) in Astro

 This concept chapter will explore server-side rendering and the new features unlocked in an Astro server-side rendered application.
+We will explore dynamic routing, API endpoints, Server streaming, and much more.

-### Chapter 7: The Audible blog clone
+### Chapter 7: Be Audible!
+(Full stack Astro Project)

-This project chapter will explore a practical example of a server-side application with interesting product constraints.
-We will fetch data from a headless CMS and leverage production best practices.
+This project chapter will take you beyond static sites into building fullstack applications with Astro.
+In this chapter, I’ll argue that if you can build the app as an MPA and leverage component islands, you can build it with Astro.

 ### Chapter 8: Build your own Astro integrations